Biogas Production ebook horizontal banner ad.

 Silage Clamp Pollution Dangers

-Many farms have possessed a silage clamp for a long while.
-Usually, these were used for winter feed for the stock on the farm.
+Many farms have used a silage clamp for years, traditionally to store winter feed for livestock.

-They frequently had walls made from girders and railway sleepers, a perimeter leachate collection drain, and a sealed concrete base.
+Older clamps commonly had walls formed from girders and railway sleepers, a perimeter leachate collection drain and a sealed concrete base.
+These simple designs can work for small stores but are often unsuitable for the much larger requirements of modern anaerobic digestion plants.

 Effects of Silage Liquor Release